carissalow/rapids/docs/features/fitbit-sleep-intraday.md

 |Key&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;            | Description |
 |----------------|-----------------------------------------------------------------------------------------------------------------------------------
 |`[TABLE]`| Database table name or file path where the sleep intraday data is stored.
 The configuration keys in [Device Data Source Configuration](../../setup/configuration/#device-data-source-configuration) control whether this parameter is interpreted as table or file.
-|`[INCLUDE_EPISODES_LATER_THAN]`| All sleep episodes that started after this time will be included in the feature computation.
+|`[INCLUDE_SLEEP_LATER_THAN]`| All resampled sleep rows (bin interval: one minute) that started after this time will be included in the feature computation.
 It is a number ranging from 0 (midnight) to 1439 (23:59) which denotes the number of minutes after midnight.
 If a segment is longer than one day, this value is for every day.
 |`[REFERENCE_TIME]`| The reference point from which the `[ROUTINE]` features are to be computed.
 Chosen from `MIDNIGHT` and `START_OF_THE_SEGMENT`, default is `MIDNIGHT`.
 If you have multiple time segments per day it might be more informative to set this flag to `START_OF_THE_SEGMENT`.

 The format of the column(s) containing the Fitbit sensor data can be `JSON` or `PLAIN_TEXT`.
 The data in `JSON` format is obtained directly from the Fitbit API.
 We support `PLAIN_TEXT` in case you already parsed your data and don't have access to your participants' Fitbit accounts anymore.
 If your data is in `JSON` format then summary and intraday data come packed together.